BattletechModders/LowVisibility/README.md

 - [] Implement Stealth, NSS, Void System visibility reduction

 - [] Implement Stealth, NSS, Void System evasion by movement semantics
+- [] Pilot tactics should provide a better guess of weapon types for _VisualID_
+- [] Move SensorCheck to start of unit activation, not start of round.
+Generate one at the start of combat to ensure visibility can be initialized at that time.
+- [] VisionLock and VisualID ranges should be modified by equipment.
+- [] SensorLock.SensorsID should randomly provide one piece of information about the target (armor, weapons, heat, ...?)
 - [] Implement Narc Effect - check status on target mech, if Effect.EffectData.tagData.tagList contains ```lv_narc_effect```, show the target even if it's outside sensors/vision range.
 Apply no penalty?

 - [] Validate functionality works with saves - career, campaign, skirmish